Publications

 2025

-@inproceedings{nguyen2025GloMER, bibtex_show = true, title = {GloMER: Towards Robust Multimodal Emotion Recognition via Gated Fusion and Contrastive Learning}, author = {Nguyen, Nhut Minh and Phan, Duc Tai and Dang, Duc Ngoc Minh}, booktitle = {The 17th International Conference on Management of Digital Ecosystem (MEDES 2025)}, year = {2025}, month = nov, address = {Ho Chi Minh City, Vietnam}, organization = {FPT University}, dimensions = {false}, note = {To appear} } - DAAL: Dual Ambiguity in Active Learning for Object Detection with YOLOEDuc Tai Phan, Nhut Minh Nguyen, and Duc Ngoc Minh DangIn The 17th International Conference on Management of Digital Ecosystem (MEDES 2025), Nov 2025To appear
+@inproceedings{nguyen2025GloMER, bibtex_show = true, title = {GloMER: Towards Robust Multimodal Emotion Recognition via Gated Fusion and Contrastive Learning}, author = {Nguyen, Nhut Minh and Phan, Duc Tai and Dang, Duc Ngoc Minh}, booktitle = {Proceedings of the 17th International Conference on Management of Digital Ecosystem (MEDES 2025)}, year = {2025}, month = nov, address = {Ho Chi Minh City, Vietnam}, organization = {FPT University}, dimensions = {false}, note = {To appear} } - DAAL: Dual Ambiguity in Active Learning for Object Detection with YOLOEDuc Tai Phan, Nhut Minh Nguyen, and Duc Ngoc Minh DangIn Proceedings of the 17th International Conference on Management of Digital Ecosystem (MEDES 2025), Nov 2025To appear

-@inproceedings{Phan2025DAAL, bibtex_show = true, title = {DAAL: Dual Ambiguity in Active Learning for Object Detection with YOLOE}, author = {Phan, Duc Tai and Nguyen, Nhut Minh and Dang, Duc Ngoc Minh}, booktitle = {The 17th International Conference on Management of Digital Ecosystem (MEDES 2025)}, year = {2025}, month = nov, address = {Ho Chi Minh City, Vietnam}, organization = {FPT University}, dimensions = {false}, note = {To appear} } - Nhut Minh Nguyen, Thu Thuy Le, Thanh Trung Nguyen, and 3 more authorsIn 2025 Asia-Pacific Network Operations and Management Symposium (APNOMS), Sep 2025
+@inproceedings{Phan2025DAAL, bibtex_show = true, title = {DAAL: Dual Ambiguity in Active Learning for Object Detection with YOLOE}, author = {Phan, Duc Tai and Nguyen, Nhut Minh and Dang, Duc Ngoc Minh}, booktitle = {Proceedings of the 17th International Conference on Management of Digital Ecosystem (MEDES 2025)}, year = {2025}, month = nov, address = {Ho Chi Minh City, Vietnam}, organization = {FPT University}, dimensions = {false}, note = {To appear} } - Nhut Minh Nguyen, Thu Thuy Le, Thanh Trung Nguyen, and 3 more authorsIn Proceedings of the 2025 Asia-Pacific Network Operations and Management Symposium (APNOMS), Sep 2025

 Multimodal Speech Emotion Recognition (SER) offers significant advantages over unimodal approaches by integrating diverse information streams such as audio and text.
 However, effectively fusing these heterogeneous modalities remains a significant challenge.
 We propose CemoBAM, a novel dualstream architecture that effectively integrates the Heterogeneous Graph Attention Network (CH-GAT) with the Cross-modal Convolutional Block Attention Mechanism (xCBAM).
 In CemoBAM architecture, the CH-GAT constructs a heterogeneous graph that models intra- and inter-modal relationships, employing multi-head attention to capture fine-grained dependencies across audio and text feature embeddings.
 The xCBAM enhances feature refinement through a cross-modal transformer with a modified 1D-CBAM, employing bidirectional cross-attention and channel-spatial attention to emphasize emotionally salient features.
 The CemoBAM architecture surpasses previous state-of-the-art (SOTA) methods by 0.32% on IEMOCAP and 3.25% on ESD datasets.
 Comprehensive ablation studies validate the impact of Top-K graph construction parameters, fusion strategies, and the complementary contributions of both modules.
 The results highlight CemoBAM’s robustness and potential for advancing multimodal SER applications.

-@inproceedings{nguyen2025CemoBAM, bibtex_show = true, title = {CemoBAM: Advancing Multimodal Emotion Recognition through Heterogeneous Graph Networks and Cross-Modal Attention Mechanisms}, author = {Nguyen, Nhut Minh and Le, Thu Thuy and Nguyen, Thanh Trung and Phan, Duc Tai and Tran, Anh Khoa and Dang, Duc Ngoc Minh}, booktitle = {2025 Asia-Pacific Network Operations and Management Symposium (APNOMS)}, doi = {10.23919/apnoms67058.2025.11181320}, year = {2025}, month = sep, address = {Kaohsiung, Taiwan}, organization = {National Sun Yat-sen University}, dimensions = {true}, google_scholar_id = {qjMakFHDy7sC} } - ALMUS: Enhancing Active Learning for Object Detection with Metric-Based Uncertainty SamplingDuc Tai Phan, Nhut Minh Nguyen, Khang Phuc Nguyen, and 2 more authorsIn 2025 Asia-Pacific Network Operations and Management Symposium (APNOMS), Sep 2025
+@inproceedings{nguyen2025CemoBAM, bibtex_show = true, title = {CemoBAM: Advancing Multimodal Emotion Recognition through Heterogeneous Graph Networks and Cross-Modal Attention Mechanisms}, author = {Nguyen, Nhut Minh and Le, Thu Thuy and Nguyen, Thanh Trung and Phan, Duc Tai and Tran, Anh Khoa and Dang, Duc Ngoc Minh}, booktitle = {Proceedings of the 2025 Asia-Pacific Network Operations and Management Symposium (APNOMS)}, doi = {10.23919/apnoms67058.2025.11181320}, year = {2025}, month = sep, address = {Kaohsiung, Taiwan}, organization = {National Sun Yat-sen University}, dimensions = {true}, google_scholar_id = {qjMakFHDy7sC} } - ALMUS: Enhancing Active Learning for Object Detection with Metric-Based Uncertainty SamplingDuc Tai Phan, Nhut Minh Nguyen, Khang Phuc Nguyen, and 2 more authorsIn Proceedings of the 2025 Asia-Pacific Network Operations and Management Symposium (APNOMS), Sep 2025

 Object detection is critical in computer vision but often requires large amounts of labeled data for effective training.
 Active learning (AL) has emerged as a promising solution to reduce the annotation burden by selecting the most informative samples for labeling.
 However, existing AL methods for object detection primarily focus on uncertainty sampling, which may not effectively balance the dual challenges of classification and localization.
 In this study, we explore active learning for object detection, with the objective of optimizing model performance while substantially reducing the demand for annotated data.
 We propose a novel Active Learning with Metric-based Uncertainty Sampling (ALMUS) that works effectively for the object detection task.
 This approach prioritizes selecting images containing objects from categories where the model exhibits suboptimal performance, as determined by category-specific evaluation metrics.
 To balance the annotation budget across different object classes, we propose a dynamic allocation strategy that considers the difficulty of each class and the distribution of object instances within the dataset.
 This combination of strategies enables our method to effectively address the dual challenges of classification and localization in object detection tasks while still focusing on the rarest and most challenging classes.
 We conduct extensive experiments on the PASCAL VOC 2007 and 2012 datasets, demonstrating that our method outperforms several active learning baselines.
 Our results indicate that the proposed approach enhances model performance and accelerates convergence, making it a valuable contribution to the field of active learning in object detection.

-@inproceedings{phan2025ALMUS, bibtex_show = true, title = {ALMUS: Enhancing Active Learning for Object Detection with Metric-Based Uncertainty Sampling}, author = {Phan, Duc Tai and Nguyen, Nhut Minh and Nguyen, Khang Phuc and Pham, Tri and Dang, Duc Ngoc Minh}, booktitle = {2025 Asia-Pacific Network Operations and Management Symposium (APNOMS)}, doi = {10.23919/apnoms67058.2025.11181447}, year = {2025}, month = sep, address = {Kaohsiung, Taiwan}, organization = {National Sun Yat-sen University}, dimensions = {true}, google_scholar_id = {UeHWp8X0CEIC} } - YOLO-Powered Traffic Sign Detection and OpenStreetMap Integration for Intelligent NavigationDuc-Hieu Hoang, Dinh Thuan Nguyen, Quoc Huy Tran, and 3 more authorsIn 2025 Asia-Pacific Network Operations and Management Symposium (APNOMS), Sep 2025
+@inproceedings{phan2025ALMUS, bibtex_show = true, title = {ALMUS: Enhancing Active Learning for Object Detection with Metric-Based Uncertainty Sampling}, author = {Phan, Duc Tai and Nguyen, Nhut Minh and Nguyen, Khang Phuc and Pham, Tri and Dang, Duc Ngoc Minh}, booktitle = {Proceedings of the 2025 Asia-Pacific Network Operations and Management Symposium (APNOMS)}, doi = {10.23919/apnoms67058.2025.11181447}, year = {2025}, month = sep, address = {Kaohsiung, Taiwan}, organization = {National Sun Yat-sen University}, dimensions = {true}, google_scholar_id = {UeHWp8X0CEIC} } - YOLO-Powered Traffic Sign Detection and OpenStreetMap Integration for Intelligent NavigationDuc-Hieu Hoang, Dinh Thuan Nguyen, Quoc Huy Tran, and 3 more authorsIn Proceedings of the 2025 Asia-Pacific Network Operations and Management Symposium (APNOMS), Sep 2025

 This study presents the development of a deep learning-based traffic sign recognition system integrated with OpenStreetMap (OSM) to enhance smart navigation and traffic management.
 The system utilizes a You Only Look Once (YOLO)based model trained on the Vietnamese Camera-based Traffic Sign Recognition 47 (VCTSR47) dataset to detect and classify Vietnamese traffic signs accurately.
 A dashboard camera mounted on motorbikes or cars collects real-world traffic data, automatically recognizing traffic signs, extracting Global Positioning System (GPS) coordinates, and storing relevant information in a structured database.
 The extracted data is integrated into OSM via Application Programming Interfaces (APIs), enabling precise visualization and real-time alerts for critical traffic signs.
 The system’s performance is rigorously evaluated through various metrics, including mean Average Precision (mAP), Precision, Recall, and Frames Per Second (FPS).
 Experimental results confirm high recognition accuracy and real-time processing efficiency, demonstrating the feasibility and potential applications of deep learning and digital mapping in modern intelligent transportation systems.